Methodology v3.2 · Independently funded · No affiliate revenue Methodology · Editorial

 Test battery composition.
 Tier 1 (single-ingredient) and Tier 3 (mixed dish) MAPEs diverge sharply for most apps.
 A battery weighted toward Tier 1 would compress the cluster gap; a battery weighted toward Tier 3 would expand it.
 Methodology v3.2 uses a roughly even tier-stratification (16/18/16); changes to the stratification would shift point estimates but not cluster identity.

 Operator protocol.
-The DAI 2026 study uses trained operators logging immediately.
+The Dietary Assessment Initiative 2026 study uses trained operators logging immediately.
 Real-world consumer use produces wider noise from delayed logging, portion estimation by feel, and skipped logs.
 The DAI figures are best interpreted as floor-of-noise estimates; real-world usage at the same app produces wider observed variance.[1]

 Tier-specific MAPEs